News Corp to stop printing more than 100 Australian papers

-SYDNEY (AFP) - Rupert Murdoch's Australian flagship media group News Corp announced on Thursday (May 28) it will stop printing more than 100 regional and local newspapers, blaming a collapse in advertising made worse by the coronavirus pandemic.
+SYDNEY • Newspaper publisher and entrepreneur Rupert Murdoch's Australian flagship media group News Corp said yesterday it will stop printing over 100 regional and local newspapers, blaming a collapse in advertising made worse by the coronavirus pandemic.

 The decision comes after News Corp announced on April 1 it was temporarily halting printing of around 60 community newspapers and is expected to cost hundreds of jobs.